SuperSonicHub1/moment-house-kizuna-ai/wayback.md

 # Internet Archives

 Some sad truths about archiving these pages:
 * Instagram doesn't like having its pages archived by the Wayback Machine or Archive.is; it will redirect all requests to their login page, so I'll be using full-page screenshots and Instagram archivers instead.
+* Twitch hates having its pages saved, so that's a shame.

 ## Social Media